swyder/productivity_tools_tricks/commandline_tricks.md

 - Find all directories (type d: directories, type f: files) on the system
   find / -type d -name FASTQ

-- Find Last 50 Days Modified Files (see also ctime)
+- Find all the files that were modified in the last 50 days (see also ctime)
-  find / -mtime 50
+  find / -mtime -50

 - Find all files larger than 100MB in the file system and list them in long format
   find / -size +100M -exec ls -lh {} \; 2>/dev/null